princewill/JavaPractices/README.md

   Assume the input will only contain words and standard punctuation.

   You could make a reasonable argument to use regex in your solution.
 We won't, mainly because performance is difficult to measure and can get pretty bad.

+# Eight Problem - Permutation.java
+- Write a recursive method for generating all permutations of an input string.
+Return them as a set.

+  Don't worry about time or space complexity—if we wanted efficiency we'd write an iterative version.

+  To start, assume every character in the input string is unique.

+  Your method can have loops—it just needs to also be recursive.